AnnaChirumbolo/DASI_challenge/README.md

 # ACEA Smart Water Analytics
 ## DASI Challenge

-This repository contains all the resources used to create our porject on predictive analytics of water availability in central Italy.
+This repository contains all sources and resources used.
+Our project consisted in analysing datasets on four different waterbodies provided by Acea, Italian multifacility company, to predict the amount of available drinkable water in central Italy.

 ### Authors: